etlbox/etlbox.website/doks_v1.8/content/docs/transformations/overview.md

 **Distinct**: Removes duplicate rows by comparing content and allowing only the first occurrence.

-**FilterTransformation**: Excludes rows that do not satisfy a specified condition.
+**WhereTransformation**: Excludes rows that do not satisfy a specified condition.

 **LookupTransformation**: Adds fields to each row by matching values from a preloaded lookup dataset.